 Students must carefully calculate their finances before applying and also before accepting a placement.
-Participants are responsible for travel costs to and from the internship and all other incidental expenses connected with their travel and living abroad.
+Participants are responsible for travel costs to and from the externship and all other incidental expenses connected with their travel and living abroad.

 Housing is the applicant's responsibility.
 However, Suffolk Law and CILS will assist by providing contacts or by relying on the placement law firm for assistance.
 Usually the hosts are very helpful.
 The Internet is an important research tool.
 The earlier an applicant commits to a placement, the easier it is to arrange accommodation.
 Students are also encouraged to speak with SULS students who participated in the program the previous years to assist with such questions.